falcosecurity/falco-website/content/en/blog/falco-on-gke/index.md

     > **NOTE:** Ensure that your kubectl context is set to the cluster on which you wish to install Falco.

+With the pre-requisites out of the way, let's get started with the actual install.

 * Add the Falco chart to the Helm repository.

     ```